rubenroesti/DDD-2025-Group08/README.md

 # Silent Messengers: Amino acid concentration on samples from asteroids Orgueil, Murchison, Ryugu and Bennu

 ### Visualisation
-[Delete this for final delivery] *Upload here your visualisation.
-You can use a screenshots, a video/gif (if you need to show the interaction)*

 ![ScreenRecording](Screen Recording 2025-11-24 at 15.02.14.mp4)